Bernard Kerik: Personal life

 Kerik's first child, a girl, was born in October 1975 when he was 20 and serving in South Korea as a military policeman.
 In February 1976, Kerik completed his tour of duty in South Korea and abandoned his daughter and her mother.
 Her mother emigrated to the U.S. and married an American.
-She only learned of his life decades later when she saw him on television and notified their daughter of his location.
-Kerik wrote in his autobiography that the episode was, "a mistake I will always regret, and I pray to God that one day I can make it right."
+She learned of Kerik's life decades later when she saw him on television and notified their daughter of his location.
+Kerik wrote in his autobiography that the episode was "a mistake I will always regret, and I pray to God that one day I can make it right."

-Kerik has been married three times.
+Kerik was married three times.
 His first marriage was in August 1978; he and his wife were divorced in 1983.
 Kerik's second marriage lasted from September 1983 to July 1992; the marriage produced a son.
 Kerik's third marriage took place in 1998, and the couple had two daughters.

 In 2001 Kerik published a memoir, The Lost Son: A Life in Pursuit of Justice, a New York Times best-seller.

-In March 2014, Kerik published his second book, From Jailer to Jailed: My Journey from Correction and Police Commissioner to Inmate 84888-054, documenting the 13 prior years of his life including his incarceration and personal observations of the U.S. criminal justice system.
+In March 2015, Kerik published his second book, From Jailer to Jailed: My Journey from Correction and Police Commissioner to Inmate 84888-054, documenting the 13 prior years of his life including his incarceration and personal observations of the U.S. criminal justice system.

-Kerik was close friends with Lawrence V. "Larry" Ray, who was later accused of running a sex cult at Sarah Lawrence College.
-In 2022, Ray was convicted of extortion, forced prostitution and forced labor.
-Ray was the best man at Kerik's wedding before the two had a falling out in 2000 when Ray cooperated with the prosecution against his former friend.
-Kerik has since called Ray "a psychotic con man".